-These are the best running smartwatches you can buy right now
+These are the best running watches you can buy right now

 If you consider yourself a casual runner, you may not need tons of high-end features.
 Not to mention that you'll save some money by going with a more basic option, like the Fitbit Versa 3, for example.
 In this case, basic isn't a bad thing.
 You get everything you need — nothing more, nothing less.

 It offers a slim, lightweight design with a vibrant AMOLED touchscreen.
 It's compatible with interchangeable bands, so you always have the option to change up your look.
 Keep in mind that Versa 3 bands aren't compatible with previous Versa bands, though.
-Digging a little deeper, you'll get 6 days of battery life depending on usage.
+Digging a little deeper, you'll get six days of battery life, depending on usage.

 You get plenty of features for tracking your health and fitness.
-Some examples include heart-rate monitoring, sleep tracking, automatic exercise recognition, on-screen workouts, and female health tracking.
-Whether you're going for a walk, outdoor run, or treadmill run, the Versa 3 can track it.
+Examples include heart-rate monitoring, sleep tracking, automatic exercise recognition, on-screen workouts, and female health tracking.
+So whether you're going for a walk, outdoor run, or treadmill run, the Versa 3 can track it.
 Active Zone Minutes is another useful feature.
 You'll earn Active Zone Minutes for the time you spend in fat burn, cardio, or break heart-rate zones.

 If you're big on third-party app selection, you'll want to manage your expectations when buying the Fitbit Versa 3.
 It has improved over time, but it's not as robust as some other Android smartwatches.
 If you opt for the always-on display feature, be prepared for your battery to train faster.
-As we mention, you don't get any super advanced features here as far as running is concerned.
+As we mentioned, you don't get any super advanced features here as far as running is concerned.
 Casual runners and those just getting started with their fitness tracking journey will appreciate the efficient simplicity of the Versa 3.

 Pros: